 Join Our Team

-The Community Engagement Planner is responsible for the planning and engagement project with five neighborhoods in WIN’s target area.
-Responsibilities include working with residents, neighborhood organizations, and stakeholders (neighborhood community councils, partners & committees) to collaborate on development of the Beekman Corridor and finding resources for those projects.
+Position: The Community Engagement Organizer is responsible for the development of WIN’s community engagement project with five neighborhoods in WIN’s target area.
+Responsibilities include working with residents, neighborhood organizations, and stakeholders (neighborhood community councils & committees) to collaborate on community projects and finding resources for those projects.

 - Bachelor’s degree required.

 - Minimum of two years’ experience in a related field.